-3 Marketing Tools that Healthcare Brands can use to Improve Diversity and Inclusion
+3 Tools Healthcare Brands Can Use to Improve DEI

 Almost every organization today references Diversity as a key value and Inclusion is especially important to healthcare organizations dedicated to the health and wellness of their communities.

 As we walk through the hallways of our hospitals or clinics, we can experience the rich diversity of the individuals we treat and employ.
 Yet all too often, on the brand level, these values are missing from creative and digital tactics.

 Take a moment to consider your hospital’s branding from a prospective patient’s perspective.
 Are the people in your imagery representative of the community’s ages, races, genders, and abilities?
 Do you offer ADA-compliant versions of written or online resources?
 Do you offer translation services or resources in different languages?
 Does your facility offer a wide range of faith traditions and spiritual counseling?
 If some of these answers are ‘No,’ your hospital’s branding may be sending more of an excluding message than it realizes.

 Three areas of a healthcare brand that can be used to improve the visibility of your health system's diversity, inclusion, and equity efforts are

 - inclusive creative assets

 Let's take a closer look at each attribute.

 It’s very easy to get into the rut of relying on imagery to satisfy a diversity checklist.
 For your next ad or campaign, look at your community demographics and consider your hospital’s catchment and target audience to find (or create) imagery that accurately represents those populations.

 Ask yourself, what are the Top 5 largest racial/ethnic groups in my service area?
 What percentage of my service area identifies as LGBTQ?
 What type of setting do they reside in?
 Urban, suburban, rural?
 Which of my service lines need to speak to a specific age group and which serve a general population?
 Where are people with disabilities underrepresented and how can their visibility be increased?